burhanudinrabbani666/java-script/notes/oop/01-what-is-oop.md

 #### 1️⃣ Abstraction

-Ignoring or hiding details thta **don't matter**, allowing us to get an **overview** prespective of the _thing_ we're implemting, instead of messing with detail that don't really matter to our implementation.
+Ignoring or hiding details that **don't matter**, allowing us to get an **overview** prespective of the _thing_ we're implemting, instead of messing with detail that don't really matter to our implementation.

 #### 2️⃣ Encapsulataion